Veda (film)

 Veda is a 2010 Turkish biographical film, written and directed by Zülfü Livaneli based on the memoirs of Salih Bozok, which traces the life of Mustafa Kemal Atatürk.
 The film, which went on nationwide general release across Turkey on February 26, 2010 is one of the highest-grossing Turkish films of 2010.

 Production

-Filming commenced on 27 October 2009 with location shooting taking place in Antalya, Ayvalık, Izmir and Seferihisar, Turkey.
+Filming commenced on 27 October 2009 with location shooting taking place in Antalya, Ayvalık, İzmir and Seferihisar, Turkey.